msqd/harp/docs/contribute/applications.rst

 ::::::::::::::::::::::

 .. versionadded:: 0.10
-   Applications can now declare dependencies to ensure correct initialization order.
+   Applications should now declare dependencies to ensure correct initialization order.

 Applications can declare dependencies on other applications.
 The system validates these dependencies at startup and initializes applications in the correct order using topological sorting.

 Basic Usage
 -----------